-The Government shall have the right to impose liquidated damages for each and every occasion that the Contractor fails to meet the timelines set of in the Work Plan or such timelines as agreed in writing with the Government.
-Liquidated damages shall be imposed at the rate ofpercent (X %) of the Fees each day (including Fridays, Sundays and public holidays) or part thereof of delay up to a cumulative maximum of percent (X %) for each occasion of delay.
+"The Government shall have the right to impose liquidated damages for each and every occasion that the Contactor fails to meet the timelines set out in the Work Plan or such timelines as agreed in writing with the Government.
+Liquidated damages shall be imposed at the rate of ...... percent (X%) of the Fees each day (including Fridays, Sundays and public holidays) up to a cumulative maximum of ...... percent (X%) of the Fees."